java-brain/OCP-notes/README.md

 - @Override is allowed only when referencing a method.
 Just as there is no such thing as overriding a field, the annotation cannot be used on a field either.

+- Inner classes are not allowed to contain static methods or static variables.
+Only nested static classes are permitted to contain statics.
+Refer to question 8 from chapter 1 review questions for an example.

 <!-- Parking lot -->

 <!-- //Parking lot -->